• Skip to primary navigation

 8. Shop the Bulk Aisle

 Check out the bulk aisle for better prices on pantry basics.
-Store bulk items in glass jars in your pantry, labeled with masking tape and a Sharpie.
+Store bulk items in glass jars in your pantry, labeled with masking tape and a sharpie or stick on labels.
 Be sure that your store has good turnover on the bulk items so the items are not old.
 This is especially important with dried beans.

 9. Go Meatless, Save Money

 Plan a few meatless meals per week.
 Meat, poultry and seafood (animal proteins) are the most expensive part of a grocery list.
-Go meatless and save money.
+Try meatless and save money.
 You can get plenty of protein with plant-based options.
+Try this hearty Tuscan white bean soup or this pressure cooker lentil soup.

 10. Add Beans to Your Diet

 While canned beans are a pantry staple, dried beans and a little time will save you money.
 Beans are a good source of plant-based protein and fiber.
 Dried beans become a luscious pot of plump goodness with a few hours of soaking and cooking.
-A pressure cooker or slow cooker make the process easier, but you can do it the old fashioned way (as I do) with a nice heavy pot.
+A pressure cooker, multi-cooker, or slow cooker make the process easier, but you can do it the old fashioned way with a nice heavy pot.

 11. Sticker Smart vs. Sticker Shock